Manta-Network/docs/docs/calamari/SDK.md

 ### Sign and manually send transaction

-In some cases you may not want to send transaction to the ledger through manta.js, thus you can get sign result after manta-signer has signed the transaction and send the transaction yourself.
-This is done by using the `toPrivateBuild`, `privateTransferBuild`, `publicTransferBuild` functions.
+Sometimes, you may want to sign a transaction without sending it automatically to the ledger via manta.js.
+In this case, you can use the `toPrivateBuild`, `privateTransferBuild`, or `publicTransferBuild` functions.

-This example returns the signed transaction of `toPrivate` for 10 KMA.
+Here is a code example of how to sign a `toPrivate` transaction for 10 KMA:

 ```javascript
 const assetId = new BN("1");